 It was built for I.W.
-Rodgers, who opened his first theater in Poplar Bluff in 1914, eventually acquiring almost all of the theaters in town.
+Rodgers, who opened his first theatre in Poplar Bluff in 1914, eventually acquiring almost all of the theatres in town.

 Its front doors were made of solid walnut, and the circular shaped main lobby contained leather benches and a concession stand.
 Staircases led up to the balcony and down to the restrooms.

-The first film shown at the Rodgers was Red Canyon with George Brent and Ann Blyth.
-Close to 2000 people attended the opening day festivities, including the mayor of Pine Bluff, who cut the ribbon and purchased the first ticket.
+The first film shown at the Rodgers Theatre when it opened in 1949 was “Red Canyon” with George Brent and Ann Blyth.
+Close to 2,000 people attended the opening day festivities, including the mayor of Pine Bluff, who cut the ribbon and purchased the first ticket.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.